LONDON - BERMONDSEY - ANDANZA

 This small tapas/pintxo bar/restaurant opened,. just before the start of the Covid-19 lockdown, so they have had a troubled start like everyone else but they are now back up and running.

 Andanza (which means luck or fate in Spanish) comes from the same people behind The Rose Gastropub opposite.
 The restaurant, in its previous incarnation, was a William Hill betting shop for over 30 years, so as everyone says to the owners, "I hope your gamble has paid off!"

-They have imported the head chef from Lurra and their master jamon carver was from Brindisa, so they have people who know what they are doing when it comes to Spanish food.
+The chef worked formaly at the Basque Restaurant Lurra and their master jamon carver was from Restaurant Brindisa, so they have some of the best, when it comes to Spanish food.

-The current menu is split into pintxos and tapas, we started with pintxos.
+The current menu is split between pintxos and tapas, we started with pintxos.

-Foie con reducción de Pedro Ximénez (foie gras with PX Reduction).
+Foie con reducción de Pedro Ximénez (foie gras with a PX Reduction).

-Chorizo con salsa de pimiento de piquillo y guindilla (chorizo with sweet pepper sauce, sweet pepper).
+Chorizo con salsa de pimiento de piquillo y guindilla (chorizo with sweet pepper sauce and sweet pepper).